sierraobryan/xkcdoc/README.md

 - <s>app bar things, need some title,</s> maybe a back button, <s>maybe an icon</s>
 - <b>Add search bar to the browse fragment to search for tags </b>
 - clear history
 - coroutines?
+(Some)
+- Do something about the firebase; move it somewhere else (probably move it all into the VM instead of the activity)
 - DI : Dagger 2
 - <s>save favorites locally</s>
-- Use PageViewer (2!) in single comic view - now sure how well this will work with fast swiping since it has to make a service call each time
+- Use PageViewer (2!) in single comic view - now sure how well this will work with fast swiping since it has to make a service call each time (ehhh not sure this is a good idea)
-- Could be fun (and prettier) to do a grid recyclerview layout instead of linear (would need to add the link to the ComicShort and Comic Tag objects)
+- Could be fun (and prettier) to do a grid recyclerview layout instead of linear (<s>would need to add the link to the ComicShort and Comic Tag objects</s> - available now)
 - History should be ordered by date
 - <s>Maybe need to refactor with ComicShort, ComicShortForHistory, and ComicShortWithTag
   - ComicShort(title, id) -> might be about to just pass around the id and skip this all together?